 type 3 Gaucher disease

 Atul B. Mehta, MA, MB BChir, MD, FRCP, FRCPath

 Professor in Haematology

 University College London

-ABM has received honoraria, travel expenses, and research funding from Shire, Sanofi, and Protalixys.
-He is also an author of a number of references cited in this monograph.
+ABM has served on advisory boards, received travel grants, research grants, undertaken clinical trials in association with and provided support for educational activities for Takeda, Sanofi-Genzyme, Amicus, Biomarin, Pfizer/Protalix, Freeline therapeutics, Prevail/Lilly, and AvroBio.
+He is also an author of a number of references cited in this topic.

 Departments of Neurology and Pediatrics